-- Autologous and Allogeneic CAR T-cell space: Juno Therapeutics, Inc. (in collaboration with Editas Medicine Inc.), acquired by Celgene Corporation and acquired since by Bristol-Myers Squibb; Bluebird bio, Inc. (in collaboration with Celgene Corporation, acquired since by Bristol-Myers Squibb), Ziopharm Oncology Inc. (in collaboration with Intrexon Corporation), Kite Pharma Inc. (in collaboration with Amgen Inc. and with Sangamo Therapeutics Inc.), acquired by Gilead Sciences Inc., Novartis AG (in collaboration with Intellia Inc.), Johnson & Johnson (in collaboration with Transposagen Biopharmaceuticals Inc.), Precision Biosciences (in collaboration with Servier), Regeneron Pharmaceuticals Inc. (in collaboration with Adicet Bio Inc), Fate Therapeutics Inc. (in collaboration with Janssen), CRISPR Therapeutics Inc., Takeda Pharmaceutical Company Limited, Tmunity Therapeutics Inc., Mustang Bio, Atara Biotherapeutics Inc., (in collaboration with Bayer), Adaptimmune (in collaboration with Astellas), Poseida Therapeutics Inc., and Celyad S.A. - Gene-editing space: CRISPR Therapeutics Inc. (in collaboration with Bayer AG and Vertex Inc.), Editas Medicine, Inc. (partnered with Allergan and Celgene), Intellia Therapeutics, Inc. (partnered with Novartis), Precision BioSciences, Inc., Sangamo BioSciences, Inc. (partnered with Kite/Gilead and Pfizer), acquired by Gilead Sciences Inc., Vertex/Exonics Therapeutics (partnered with CRISPR Therapeutics) and Beam Therapeutics. - Cell-therapy space: Adaptimmune Ltd, Iovance Biotherapeutics, Unum Therapeutics, Inc., NantKwest, Inc., Atara Biotherapeutics, Inc., and Immunocore Ltd.
+- Autologous and Allogeneic CAR T-cell space: Juno Therapeutics, Inc. (in collaboration with Editas Medicine Inc.), acquired by Celgene Corporation and acquired since by Bristol-Myers Squibb; Bluebird bio, Inc. (in collaboration with Celgene Corporation, acquired since by Bristol-Myers Squibb), Ziopharm Oncology Inc. (in collaboration with Intrexon Corporation), Kite Pharma Inc. (in collaboration with Amgen Inc. and with Sangamo Therapeutics Inc.), acquired by Gilead Sciences Inc., Novartis AG (in collaboration with Intellia Inc.), Johnson & Johnson (in collaboration with Transposagen Biopharmaceuticals Inc.), Precision Biosciences (in collaboration with Servier), Regeneron Pharmaceuticals Inc. (in collaboration with Adicet Bio Inc), Fate Therapeutics Inc. (in collaboration with Janssen), CRISPR Therapeutics Inc., Takeda Pharmaceutical Company Limited, Tmunity Therapeutics Inc., Mustang Bio, Atara Biotherapeutics Inc., (in collaboration with Bayer), Adaptimmune (in collaboration with Astellas), Poseida Therapeutics Inc., BioNTech SE, Vor Therapeutics Inc., Autolus Therapeutics plc., Bellicum Pharmaceuticals, Inc., and Celyad S.A. - Gene-editing space: CRISPR Therapeutics Inc. (in collaboration with Bayer AG and Vertex Inc.), Editas Medicine, Inc. (partnered with Allergan and Celgene), Intellia Therapeutics, Inc. (partnered with Novartis), Precision BioSciences, Inc., Sangamo BioSciences, Inc. (partnered with Kite/Gilead and Pfizer), Vertex/Exonics Therapeutics (partnered with CRISPR Therapeutics), Graphite Bio Inc. and Beam Therapeutics Inc.. - Cell-therapy space: Adaptimmune Ltd, Iovance Biotherapeutics, Unum Therapeutics, Inc., NantKwest, Inc., Cytovia Therapeutics, Inc., Atara Biotherapeutics, Inc., and Immunocore Ltd.

 We also face competition from non-cell based treatments offered by companies such as Amgen Inc., AstraZeneca plc, Bristol-Myers Squibb Company, Incyte Corporation, Merck & Co., Inc., and F. Hoffman-La Roche AG.
 Immunotherapy is further being pursued by several biotech companies as well as by large-cap pharmaceuticals.
-Many of our current or potential competitors, either alone or with their collaboration partners, have significantly greater financial resources and expertise in research and development, manufacturing, preclinical testing, conducting clinical trials, and marketing approved products than we do.
+Many of our current or potential competitors, either alone or with their collaboration partners, have significantly greater financial resources and expertise in research and development, manufacturing, pre-clinical testing, conducting clinical trials, and marketing approved products than we do.
 Mergers and acquisitions in the pharmaceutical, biotechnology and gene therapy industries may result in even more resources being concentrated among a smaller number of our competitors.
 Smaller or early-stage companies may also prove to be significant competitors, particularly through collaborative arrangements with large and established companies.
 These competitors also compete with us in recruiting and retaining qualified scientific and management personnel and establishing clinical trial sites and patient registration for clinical trials, as well as in acquiring technologies complementary to, or necessary for, our programs.